lkq1220/paper-note/113-a-low-power-wide-area-network-information-monitoring-system-by-combining-nb-iot-and-lora.md

 - Advantage
     - Improves transmission distance
     - Reduces the operating costs of the WAN information monitoring system
+- Results
+    - the communication distance in a complex environment is up to 1.6 km
+    - the minimum working current is 2 mA
+    - the system communication packet loss rate is approximately 3%
 #### 1. Introduction

 #### 2. LPWAN Technology